OxfordInfoLabs/ng-kinibind/README.md

 ### Components & Directives

 #### Action
+___
 Perform an action on a given HTML element.
 Typical use case would be to perform an AJAX request on click of a button.

-##### Example
-___

 ##### Properties
 * actionURL (string) - the URL that the request should be made against.